MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 > >[!TIP]
 > > If you complete some of the required fields and need to continue later, then click on the **Save and Close** button at the bottom.
 This enables you to preserve the fields you populated.
 You are able to resume the rest at a later time.  -->

 Deploying your Cortana skill to **World** will submit your skill for review.
 Once it has passed review, your skill will be published in all markets that you specified when you registered your bot.
-This

 For more information about the requirements for publishing to **World**, visit the [Cortana skills Kit Certification Requirements](./skill-review-guidelines.md) page.